5.2 tail: Output the last part of files

 --pid=pid

-When following by name or by descriptor, you may specify the process ID, pid, of the sole writer of all file arguments.
-Then, shortly after that process terminates, tail will also terminate.
-This will work properly only if the writer and the tailing process are running on the same machine.
+When following by name or by descriptor, you may specify the process ID, pid, of one or more (by repeating --pid) writers of the file arguments.
+Then, shortly after all the identified processes terminate, tail will also terminate.
+This will work properly only if the writers and the tailing process are running on the same machine.
 For example, to save the output of a build in a file and to watch the file grow, if you invoke make and tail like this then the tail process will stop when your build completes.
 Without this option, you would have had to kill the tail -f process yourself.

 $ make >& makerr & tail --pid=$! -f makerr

 If you specify a pid that is not in use or that does not correspond to the process that is writing to the tailed files, then tail may terminate long before any files stop growing or it may not terminate until long after the real writer has terminated.
-Note that --pid cannot be supported on some systems; tail will print a warning if this is the case.
+On some systems, --pid is not supported and tail outputs a warning.

 -q